 Excerpted from “Man Can Only Be Saved Amidst God’s Management” in The Word Appears in the Flesh

 What should you pursue now?
-What you should pursue is whether you are capable of expressing the deeds of God, whether you can become an expression and a manifestation of God, and whether you are fit to be used by Him.
+Whether or not you are capable of bearing witness for God’s work, whether or not you are able to become a testimony and a manifestation of God, and whether or not you are fit to be used by Him—these are the things you should seek.
 How much work has God really done in you?
 How much have you seen, how much have you touched?
 How much have you experienced, and tasted?
-Whether God has tested you, dealt with you, or disciplined you—no matter what, His actions and His work have been carried out on you, but as a believer in God, as someone who is willing to pursue being perfected by Him, are you able to express God’s actions through your own practical experience?
-Can you live out God’s word through this?
-Are you able to provide for others through your own practical experience, and expend yourself for the sake of God’s work?
-In order to bear witness for God’s actions you must be able to express what His actions are, and this is done through your experience, knowledge, and the suffering you have endured.
-Are you someone who bears witness for God’s actions?
+Regardless of whether God has tested you, dealt with you, or disciplined you, His actions and His work have been carried out on you.
+But as a believer in God and as someone who is willing to pursue being perfected by Him, are you able to bear witness for God’s work on the basis of your practical experience?
+Can you live out God’s word through your practical experience?
+Are you able to provide for others through your own practical experience, and expend your whole life to bear witness for God’s work?
+To bear witness to God’s work, you must rely on your experience, knowledge, and the price you have paid.
+Only thus can you satisfy His will.
+Are you someone who bears witness to God’s work?
 Do you have this aspiration?
-If you are able to bear witness to His name, and even more, His actions, as well as live out the image that He requires of His people, then you are a witness for God.
+If you are able to bear witness to His name, and even more, to His work, and if you can live out the image that He requires of His people, then you are a witness for God.
 How do you actually bear witness for God?
-Seeking and longing to live out God’s word, bearing witness through your words, allowing people to know and to see His actions—if you truly seek all of this, God will perfect you.
+You do it by seeking and longing to live out God’s word, and, by bearing witness with your words, allowing people to know His work and to see His actions.
+If you truly seek all of this, then God will perfect you.
 If all you seek is to be perfected by God and be blessed in the very end, then the perspective of your faith in God is not pure.
-You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His will to you, seeking how to bear witness to His wondrousness and wisdom, and how to demonstrate His discipline and dealing on you.
-All of these are things you should be trying to figure out now.
-If your love for God is solely so that you can share in God’s glory after He perfects you, it is still inadequate and cannot meet God’s requirements.
-You need to be able to bear witness to God’s actions, satisfy His demands, and experience the work He has done on people in a practical way.
-Whether it is pain, tears, or sadness, you must experience it all in practice.
-This is all so you can be a witness of God.
-Under the dominion of what exactly are you now suffering and seeking perfection?
-Is it to bear witness for God?
-Is it for blessings of the flesh or for future prospects?
-All your intentions, motivations, and personal goals to pursue must be put right and cannot be guided by your own will.
+You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His will to you, and seeking how you ought to bear witness to His wondrousness and wisdom, and how to bear witness for how He disciplines and deals with you.
+All of these are things you should now be pondering.
+If your love for God is solely so that you can share in God’s glory after He perfects you, then it is still inadequate and cannot meet God’s requirements.
+You need to be able to bear witness to God’s work, satisfy His demands, and experience the work He has done on people in a practical way.
+Whether pain, tears, or sadness, you must experience all of these things in your practice.
+They are meant to perfect you as one who bears witness for God.
+What is it, exactly, that now compels you to suffer and seek perfection?
+Is your present suffering truly for the sake of loving God and bearing witness for Him?
+Or is it for the sake of blessings of the flesh, for your future prospects and fate?
+All of your intentions, motivations, and the goals that you pursue must be rectified and cannot be guided by your own will.

 Excerpted from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh